Tchibo/sap-developer-roadmap/abap-developer-roadmap/ABAP Objects/Classes.md

 # ABAP specifics
 ## Dictionary
 Most types are defined in the Dictionary for reuse across the system.
 Public types in ABAP classes can also be reused, often for derived types.

+> [!todo] Variables not objects...
+Relevant for learners?
+> For developers coming from other languages it might be helpful to know.
+But for the novice ABAP learner perhaps too much information?

 ## Variables are not objects
 Variables are never objects, but references and field symbols can point to them.
 ## Global Classes